-The LL.M. programme offered at NALSAR is intensive since it combines taught courses and sustained research work.
-The University confirms to the guidelines laid down by the University Grants Commission (UGC) while prescribing the credits for each course to reflect the course load.
-Students must complete three mandatory subjects (carrying 4 credits each), six optional subjects (carrying 3 credits each) and a dissertation (carrying 6 credits) as part of the one-year LL.M. programme.
-Since NALSAR has tailored its LLM for persons who wish to pursue a career in academics, it encourages students to explore their interests in a range of areas instead of anchoring on any one field right from the start of the programme.
+The LL.M. program offered at NALSAR is an intensive program that combines taught courses and sustained research work.
+The University confirms to the guidelines laid down by the University Grants Commission (UGC) while enhancing the credits for each course to reflect the course load.
+Students must complete three mandatory subjects (carrying 4 credits each), six optional subjects (carrying 3 credits each) and a dissertation (carrying 6 credits) as part of the one-year LL.M. program.
+Since NALSAR has tailored its LLM for persons who wish to pursue a career in academics, it encourages students to explore their interests in a range of areas instead of anchoring on any one field too soon.
 We believe that no one can be a specialist without being a generalist.
 Since universities look for generalists rather than specialists in their fresh recruits, a very wide range of courses are offered to widen horizons and maximize learning.

-In the same spirit of exploration and exposure, the University does not require postgraduate students to opt for specialization at the start of the programme.
+In the same spirit of exploration and exposure, the University does not require postgraduate students to opt for specialization at the start of the program.
 Instead, they have to work towards a specialisation over the course of the academic year.
 A postgraduate student has to complete at least 18 credits of coursework in their preferred area of specialization in order to obtain the same.
-Subject to the availability of teaching expertise and the university rules on the minimum number of enrolments required for transacting a course, the University has usually offered optional courses which may lead to specializations in the following areas:
+Subject to the availability of teaching expertise and the university rules on the minimum number of enrolments required for transacting a course, the University has in the past offered optional courses which could lead to specializations in the following areas: